 Social Studies

-The social studies program is focused on developing and reinforcing geographical, cultural, historical, and socio-political knowledge based on the diocesan, state, and national standards.
-Students in grades K–3 obtain general knowledge of community, culture, place, with historical content, whereas grades 4 and 5 concentrate solely on Virginia History and United States History, respectively.
+Our social studies program is focused on developing and reinforcing geographical, cultural, historical, and socio-political knowledge based on the diocesan, state, and national standards.
+Students in kindergarten through third grade obtain general knowledge of community, culture, place, with historical content, whereas fourth and fifth grade students concentrate solely on Virginia History and United States History, respectively.

-The religion program demonstrates a distinct Christ-centered Catholic mission by working collaboratively with parents and the parish to ensure active participation in the life of the Church.
+Our theology program demonstrates a distinct Christ-centered Catholic mission by working collaboratively with parents and the parish to ensure active participation in the life of the Church.
 We provide quality faith formation where tradition, teachings, and values are integrated throughout our curriculum.
 Our welcoming spirit encourages clergy and parish staff to be an integral and supportive part of our foundation.
-St. Matthew’s uses the We Believe series in our religion program.
+St. Matthew’s uses the Alive in Christ series in our theology program.

 Arts

 All students attend music one day per week and art one day per week.
-Students in third grade and above are eligible to join the chorus.
-Students in fourth grade and above are eligible to join the band.
+Students in third grade and above are eligible to join the chorus and band.

 Physical Education & Health